Where can you find the data you need about your book buyers?

-If you are self-publishing a book on Amazon, Apple or B&N, you will know that none of these self-publishing platforms give you any information whatsoever about who preview read or bought your books.
+Then you will know that none of these self-publishing platforms gives you any information about who preview read or bought your books.

-This is awfully frustrating, as it makes it impossible to formulate a sensible marketing plan when you have no idea about who or what your potential market is, or where your potential book buyers come from.
+You have no idea about who or what your potential market is or where your potential book buyers come from.

 I would prefer to know if I sold more books in California than Alaska or Maine.
 Even better, New York or Anchorage.

-The answer is surprisingly easy if you have website or blog.
+The answer is surprisingly easy if you have a website or blog.

-Google Analytics is a deep mine of information about people who visit your sites, and therefore, who are logically interested in you and are therefore potential buyers of your books.
+Google Analytics is a deep mine of information about people who visit your sites.
+Therefore, they are logically interested in you and are potential buyers of your books.

 Now, what about age and gender?

-All you need to do is register with Google and add a small piece of code to your website or blog.
+All you need to do is register with Google.
+Then add a small piece of code to your website or blog.